ale84/ALESegmentedViewController/README.md

 ALESegmentedViewController
 ==========================

-A custom container view controller that allows to switch between childs using a SegmentedControl
+A custom container view controller that allows to switch between children using a SegmentedControl

 Usage
 ==========================